 As an example, veterinary surgeon Guen Bradbury and behavioural scientist Katie Morton worked together to develop a range of interventions to drive better provision of pain relief in veterinary practice.
 Their work was published as “Using behavioural science to improve pain management,” in this month’s edition of the journal ‘In Practice.’

 “Research shows that, even when human beings have the best of intentions, their behaviour does not always reflect these intentions.
 Veterinary surgeons like me try to do the right thing for our animal patients.
 We swear an oath to ‘ensure the health and welfare of animals committed to our care.’
 However, the management of pain in animals is an example of where veterinary behaviour does not always align with our intentions, and the result is that animals do not always receive appropriate pain relief.
-There are various reasons for this, which I outlined in a previous paper (Malik and Bradbury, 2016).
+There are various reasons for this, which I outlined in a previous paper (Malik and Bradbury, 2016, reported in the American Veterinarian).
 Vets may be unable to recognise pain (through lack of skills, lack of empathy or compassion fatigue), they may not have access to pain medications, or they may not be motivated to treat pain (due to concerns around side effects, costs, prejudice about the ‘worth’ of the species, or desire to restrict postoperative movement).

 “I used to think that the solution to all of these challenges was better education.
 Teach vets why managing pain improved both animal welfare and clinical outcomes, I thought, and vets would prescribe more pain medications.

 “However, the evidence does not support my instinct.
 When behavioural scientists analysed behaviour across the medical profession, they found that education alone was rarely enough to change behaviour.
 As vets, we like to think that we are highly rational, but we’re also human, and therefore we’re also irrational, as well as being affected by a range of factors within our wider environment.